jfouret/demuxator/README.md

   --bc-length: Length of barcodes in read 2 (default: 12)
   --remove-barcode: Remove barcode from output reads (default: false) -h, --help: Show this help message
-Output files are written in the current directory using the barcode sequence and prefix name.
+Output files are written in the current directory using the barcode sequence as prefix in filenames.
 ```

 ## Build